melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/reporting.md

 [[toc]]
 You can also use the Programme area to download reports showing what vaccinations have been given in a specified period of time, which you can share with your local CHIS team or GP practice.

+You do not need to share reports for flu or HPV with GPs, as [Mavis does this automatically](/guide/recording-vaccinations.md) but you still need to download and share reports with the local CHIS team.

 To download vaccination reports:

 1. Go to **Programmes**.